Exploring Belize’s ATM Caves and Guatemala’s Tikal are two things you absolutely have to do if you visit Central America.

 Taking A Tour Of The ATM Caves, Belize

-The cave tour run is not for the faint hearted, although apparently it has been done by kids as young as 4 and as old as 90!
+This is one of the best things to do in Belize!
+The cave tour is not for the faint hearted, although apparently it has been done by kids as young as 4 and as old as 90!
 It’s a combination of a jungle trek, river crossing, cave swim, rock climb and historical tour.
 You’re kitted out with helmets with lights and reminded you will definitely get wet!

 After 45 mins we had waded across three rivers, and trekked through an amazing jungle.
 We reached the entrance of the caves, clambered over some slippery rocks and swam the first part of the journey into the depths of the cave.
 Once in it was a case of manoeuvring over rocks, sliding down slopes, squeezing through tiny gaps while always wading through the cold water.
 It was an exhilarating journey and the caves were so beautiful inside.
 Walls glistened with crystals, and looking up it was hard not be impressed by the cathedral-like ceiling.